cchristion/glide/README.md

     - Threshold-based Filtering: Processes files only if they contain at least 10 "bare emails" (or full emails after validation) to ensure relevant data.
     - Rejected Directories: Automatically moves directories without sufficient emails to a specified rejected directory (-j/--rejected_dir).
 - Intelligent File Exclusion:
-    - Ignores .yaml, .PNG, and .manifest files present in the root directory of the input.
+    - Ignores .yaml and .PNG files present in the root directory of the input.
 - Source Name Extraction: Extracts the source name from the provided .manifest file for metadata.
 - Dynamic Directory Creation:
     - Creates dedicated subdirectories within workdir/upload/ based on detected CSV delimiters: csv, semicolon, colon, pipe, tsv, and dash.